cbrandolino/log/books.md

 ## April 2019

+- The Myths We Live By, Mary Midgley, 4
-- Nothing is true and anything is possible, Peter Pomerantsev, 4
+- Nothing is true and anything is possible, Peter Pomerantsev, 3.5
 - The Mind is Flat, Nick Chater, 4.5

 ## March 2019